LatorreDev/LatorreDev/README.md

 I'm Currently learning and applying strong cibersecurity focusing on international certifications.

+I'm Increasing my skills on rust and golang each day.

 ## A few facts about me

 I like old tech such as languages like C, also I like difficult thinks including games, hobbies, music, etc